rxseven/tsuuka/README.md

 - Implement animations
 - Optimize the app’s performance
-- Add more unit tests to cover the entire app
+- Add more unit, integration, and E2E tests to cover the entire app
 - More...

 [Back to top](#table-of-contents)